Usina del Arte: History

-The building was designed by the Italian architect Juan Chiogna to house a super-power plant of the Italo-Argentine Electricity Company (Compañía Italo-Argentina de Electricidad, CIAE) and built by the company Martignone and Sons between 1912 and 1916, when it was inaugurated.
+The building was designed by the Italian architect Juan Chiogna to house a power plant of the Italo-Argentine Electricity Company (Compañía Italo-Argentina de Electricidad, abbrevriated "CIAE") and built by the company Martignone and Sons between 1912 and 1916, when it was inaugurated.
 Between 1919 and 1921, the complex was expanded with new facilities to supply the growing demand of Buenos Aires.
 For the next 80 years it worked providing electricity to the city, until the service was nationalized in the 1990s.
 The building was later abandoned by the state company and fell into disrepair.

-After a decade of abandonment, between August and September 2000, the national and city governments agreed on a joint program to undertake the recovery of the structure as the headquarters of the Auditorium of the City of Buenos Aires and definitive headquarters of the National Symphonic and Philharmonic orchestras of Buenos Aires.
+After a decade of abandonment, between August and September 2000, the national and city governments agreed on a joint program to undertake the recovery of the structure as the headquarters of the Auditorium of the City of Buenos Aires and definitive headquarters of the National symphonic and philharmonic orchestras of Buenos Aires.
 The project included a large nave in which two halls or auditoriums would function (one for 1,700 spectators and the other for 500) with a transversal route designed to unify the two entrances, and a secondary body where offices, businesses, cafeterias and more services such as sales of instruments or sheet music were to be located.
-The foundation stone was laid in November 2007 with the project named "Usina de las Ideas" ("Ideas Powerhouse").
-In 2011 the first stage of the project was completed and a year later the official inauguration took place with the changed name of "La Usina del Arte" (The Arts Powerhouse") and a concert in tribute to tango genius Astor Piazzolla.
-In 2013 the Chamber Music Hall was opened to the public with a series of concerts.